EdM in Science Education

 Elective Coursework (20 cr)

-Students select five elective courses with emphasis on science content for a total of 20 credits.
+Students select courses with emphasis on science content and science pedagogy for a total of 20 credits.
 Elective coursework is chosen in consultation with an academic advisor.
 Electives may include science courses at the Graduate School of Arts & Sciences.